 Dr. Morgan received her B.A. in English and African American studies (minor) from the University of North Carolina at Chapel Hill; her M.A.T. in secondary English education from Duke University; her M.A. in English literature from North Carolina State University; and her Ph.D. in English literature from Cornell University.

 She is particularly interested in the ways that literature, popular culture, and humor shape identity formation.
-Her writing has been published on Racialicious, in Post-Soul Satire: Black Identity after Civil Rights, Humanities, Biography: An Interdisciplinary Quarterly, Pre/Text, and Journal of Science Fiction.
+Her writing has been published on Racialicious and Al Jazeera, in Post-Soul Satire: Black Identity after Civil Rights, Humanities, Biography: An Interdisciplinary Quarterly, Pre/Text, and Journal of Science Fiction.
 She has served as the Frank Sinatra Faculty Fellow for the Center for the Arts and Humanities working with W. Kamau Bell (2017-2018) and Taye Diggs (2018-2019).
-She recently completed a manuscript entitled Laughing to Keep from Dying: African American Satire and Selfhood in the Twenty First Century.
+Her new book, Laughing to Keep from Dying: African American Satire in the Twenty-First Century, is being published in November 2020.